Cipherprobe/robux-generator-game/README.md

 - Python 3.11+

 ## 🥁 Running the Game 🥁
-After installing Python, simply run the .bat file (Windows)
+After installing Python and the repo files, simply run the .bat file (Windows)
 ### I'm working on developing compability for Mac, might take a while with my skills though 😅

 ## 💎 Credits 💎